 Ascribe’s cutting-edge suite of solutions work by combining Natural Language Processing (NLP) and Artificial Intelligence (AI).
 This powerhouse duo can sift through slang, regional dialects, colloquialisms, and other non-standard writing using machine learning.
 The software uses machine learning to interpret meaning and recognize the emotions behind the words, all without human intervention.

 CX Inspector improves data quality by removing gibberish and profanity, and the software also can improve data security by removing personally identifiable information.

 What to Do with Survey Results

 The reports provided by CX Inspector appear in easy-to-read charts and graphs.
 Visuals highlight the challenges that respondents face with an organization’s products or services.
 They also draw attention to high-functioning areas receiving consistently positive feedback.
-These reports can reveal repeated topics and trends, eliminating guesswork and allowing companies to resolve specific complaints about a product or service.
+These reports can reveal repeated topics, trends, and questions, eliminating guesswork and allowing companies to resolve specific complaints about a product or service that comes directly from respondents.
 Positive feedback highlights strengths and helps businesses capitalize on them (and avoid making changes to things customers are happy with).